The Citizens Campaign: Party Democracy Act

 In 2009 The Citizens Campaign won adoption of the Party Democracy Act (P.L.
 2009, c.
 135), legislation created by the Law and Policy Task Force, which amended the laws in Title 19 governing county political party committees.
 The Act had bipartisan sponsors: Senator Loretta Weinberg, Senator Diane Allen, Senator Linda Greenstein, and Assemblywoman Amy Handlin.
 The Act requires that each county political party have a constitution and bylaws which must be made available both on their website and their county board of election's website.
 The Act also requires that county political party committees use secret ballots when filling county and state legislative vacancies.
 Advanced notice of any such elections is required and all committeepersons must be given the opportunity to vote."

 Citizen Service Act

 In 2009, The Citizens Campaign won adoption of the Citizen Service Act (P.L.
 2009, c.
 141), legislation crafted by the Law and Policy Task Force, which requires all New Jersey municipalities to maintain a directory of boards and commissions, including membership, terms of office, and vacancies.
-The legislation had bipartisan sponsorship: Senator Jim Whelan, Senator Bill Baroni, Assemblyman John McKeon, and Assemblyman Joseph Malone.
+The legislation had bipartisan sponsorship: Senator Jim Whelan, Senator Bill Baroni, Assemblyman Jack McKeon, and Assemblyman Joseph R. Malone.